Skoob1905/vision-ai/README.md

 A snapshot will be taken per shot i.e. shot 1 will have balls x, y, z at positions (x<sub>x</sub>,y<sub>x</sub>), (x<sub>y</sub>,y<sub>y</sub>), (x<sub>z</sub>,y<sub>z</sub>) .... then shot 2 with balls x, z (since ball y was potted) at (x<sub>x</sub>,y<sub>x</sub>), (x<sub>z</sub>,y<sub>z</sub>).
 We are assuming straight run outs here so every shot will result in ball potted.
-Then after the run out, the AI will assess which order the balls were taken and store this for a future refernce.
+Then after the run out, the AI will assess which order the balls were taken and store this for a future reference.
 Some maths magic has to be implemented here but I will document this later.

 ### Scenario / Data collection